STAR: Decode-Phase Rescheduling for LLM Inference: Introduction

 In this paper, we propose to address the above limitations with the rescheduling in decode phase.
 Specifically, we aim to enable the migration of requests across decode instances during the decode phase to resolve workload imbalance, thereby improving SLO compliance and preventing OOM errors.
 However, implementing decode rescheduling presents two key challenges:

-\stitle{Challenge 1: Accurate and efficient modeling of workload.} In addition to the current workload of each decode instance, the scheduler must also consider the future workload, which can be modeled by the remaining generation length of each request.
+\stitle{Challenge 1: Accurate and efficient modeling of workload.} In addition to the current workload of each decode instance, the scheduler must also consider the future decode workload contributed by currently active requests, which can be modeled by their remaining generation lengths.
 However, accurately predicting the remaining generation length is challenging due to the high variance and unpredictability of output lengths in real-world scenarios.
-Existing methods either 1) rely on auxiliary models~\cite{qiu2024power, jin2023s, hu2024inference}, which introduce additional computational overhead and limit by the ability of auxiliary models; or 2) inject tokens into the input prompt~\cite{zheng2023response} through prompt engineering, which is intrusive and may affect the quality of the generated output.
+Existing methods either 1) rely on auxiliary models~\cite{qiu2024power, jin2023s, hu2024inference, fu2024efficientllmschedulinglearning}, which introduce additional computational overhead and limit by the ability of auxiliary models; or 2) inject tokens into the input prompt~\cite{zheng2023response} through prompt engineering, which is intrusive and may affect the quality of the generated output.
 Worse still, for same input prompt, the output will vary due to the temperature sampling and nondeterminism of LLM system, making accurate prediction with only input prompt impossible.

-\stitle{Challenge 2: Effective rescheduling strategy in complex decision space.} Differing from traditional task scheduling, decode rescheduler must consider not only the current workload of each decode instance but also the predicted future workload based on the remaining generation length of each request.
-Moreover, instead of only considering the assignment of a single request, the scheduler must further consider which requests to migrate from a overloaded decode instance, and even when to trigger the migration, as if a request is close to completion, migrating it may introduce unnecessary overhead.
-Therefore, the decision space for decode rescheduling is significantly larger and more complex than traditional prefill-to-decode scheduling, making it challenging to design an effective rescheduling strategy.
+\stitle{Challenge 2: Effective rescheduling strategy in complex decision space.} Unlike traditional task scheduling, decode rescheduling must consider both the current load of each instance and the remaining-token workload of active requests.
+It must also decide which request to migrate and when, since migrating a near-complete request may not amortize migration overhead.
+This enlarges the decision space relative to traditional prefill-to-decode scheduling.

 In response to the above challenges, we introduce \ours, abbreviated for \underline{s}mart \underline{t}oken-length \underline{a}ware \underline{r}escheduling.
 As far as we know, \ours is the first system to consider decode rescheduling to resolve workload imbalance across decode instances. \ours achieves workload balancing through two key components: